Course Outline

 Format:

-You will be provided on CANVAS with a template to use for this task.
-You will need to: refer to the Australian Curriculum: English and or, the Early Years Learning Framework and the Queensland Kindergarten Guidelines, and other relevant documents.
+You will be provided with a template on CANVAS to use for this task.
+You will need to refer to the Australian Curriculum: English and/or, the Early Years Learning Framework and the Queensland Kindergarten Guidelines, and other relevant documents.

 Select a range of four (4) literary texts which are appropriate for use in: